1 minute overview

 Getting access to sport, TV shows and music on your phone

-You could reasonably be questioning whether the right phone plan for you includes a season of English Football, or Australian Rugby or V8 Supercars.
+You could reasonably be questioning whether the right phone plan for you includes a season of English Football, or Australian Rugby, Australian Drag Racing or streamed audio on your phone.

 So, you’ve seen the news that Optus has invested in EPL rights.
 You might have seen the follow up a few weeks later that Telstra made a very similar investment in the NBL.
 You might even know that Optus allows free music streaming on its prepaid plans and that, in a tit for tat move, Telstra has released details of free Apple music streaming.

 Together, these facts might make you wonder about what content and phone companies are doing together.
-You could reasonably be questioning whether the right phone plan for you includes a season of English Football, or Australian Rugby or V8 Supercars.
+You could reasonably be questioning whether the right phone plan for you includes a season of English Football, or Australian Rugby.
 In this article we examine the situation and outline your options and keep it as simple as possible.
 Before we get in to the content, let’s take a look at what got is here.

 The phone companies are getting squeezed from all sides